karenspriggs/C_Programming/README.md

 # C++ Programming 1
-This repository holds my assignments for C++ programming 1, which include the following projects:
+This repository holds my assignments for C++ programming 1, which includes the following projects:

 ## Elevator
 Unlike the others in the repo this assignment was coded in C instead of C++, and helped me to get acquainted with the ways in which those languages are different from C#.
 Core concepts covered in this project are memory allocation and linked list.